Celebrating Holi with Fermented Rice Gulab Jamuns from Chhattisgarh

 Grind the rice coarsely until the particles resemble semolina.

-To the ground rice, add in yoghurt, ghee and some water to make a thick batter.
+To the ground rice, add in yoghurt, ghee and some water to form a thick batter.

-Leave it to ferment for a couple of hours or even overnight until the batter turns light and fluffy.
+Leave to ferment for a couple of hours (ideally overnight) until the batter turns light and fluffy.

-Fry spoonfuls of the batter in oil on a medium flame until crispy, golden balls come into form.
+Fry spoonfuls of the batter in oil, over a medium flame, until crisp and golden.

-As with dudhauri above, soak them in hot jaggery syrup until they soften, puff up and rise to the surface.
+Now, soak the balls in hot jaggery syrup until they soften, puff up and rise to the surface.

 From contributing to her school magazine to writing ad copy for start-ups such as Woman Ambassadors in Chicago, Anushka has always been writing.
 Now twenty-two and fresh from an internship at Siyahi, a prominent literary agency, she is now working at her family's hospitality venture, Mistwood Holidays and Resorts.